drasi-project/docs/docs/content/how-to-guides/installation/install-from-source.md

 ---
 type: "docs"
-title: "Installing Drasi from Source"
+title: "Install Drasi from Source"
-linkTitle: "Installing Drasi from Source"
+linkTitle: "Install Drasi from Source"
 weight: 20
 description: >
     Learn how to install Drasi from source